markhgn/markhgn.github.io/_posts/2013-10-01-where-are-the-brand-communities.md

 Where is this happening?
 Where is the evidence for this claim?

-**I chose this quote because: marketers have co-opted the word community.
+__tl;dr This quote highlights how marketers have co-opted the word community.
 People form communities with one another around shared interests.
 Brands are symbolic representations of non-human legal entities.
 They cannot by definition be part of a community.
-Don't make the mistake of believing a brand can be the central focus of a genuine community, unless very specific circumstances apply.**
+Don't make the mistake of believing a brand can be the central focus of a genuine community, unless very specific circumstances apply.__